johngrassey/curriculum/foundations/introduction/how_this_course_will_work.md

 - It looks like this lesson doesn't have any additional resources yet.
 Help us expand this section by contributing to our curriculum.

-I'm Just Testing a Couple of things out
+I'm just testing a couple of things out
 I am now going to commit this change.